Mekong River massacre: Background

 The Mekong is a major waterway of Southeast Asia.
 It originates in China, where it is called the Lancang River, and flows through Myanmar, Laos, Thailand, Cambodia, and Vietnam, where it empties into the South China Sea.
 It is a major trading route between China's southwestern Yunnan Province and the countries of Southeast Asia.
-After leaving China the river flows through the Golden Triangle area where the borders of Myanmar, Thailand, and Laos meet.
+After leaving China, the river flows through the Golden Triangle area, where the borders of Myanmar, Thailand, and Laos meet.
 The region has long been plagued by lawlessness and is notorious for drug smuggling.
 An owner of one of the hijacked ships stated that almost every Chinese boat in the area had been robbed by river gangs.

+The incident caused the Burmese government to come under fire; an editorial in the Bangkok Post accused the Burmese government of being "not even mildly serious about combating the savage drug gangs," calling for pressure on the Burmese government to resolve the problem.
+However, the very remote nature of the river makes any government enforcement difficult.
+After the defeat of the Kuomintang by the Communists in the Chinese Civil War in 1949 many Kuomintang soldiers in Yunnan fled with their families to Burma and Thailand.
+These soldiers were commanded by General Li Mi and were known as the "Lost Army."
+After attempting several failed invasions of Yunnan, in 1953 the Burmese government made an appeal to the United Nations and many Kuomintang soldiers and their families were expelled and flown to Taiwan.
+Many returned to Taiwan but since some Kuomintang veterans and their families stayed in Thailand and Burma, ethnic Chinese drug lords have set up underground trading networks between Burma and Thailand, including some drug empires in the Golden Triangle, taking advantage of their global networks which the natives lacked.
+Profits from both legal and illegal trade have allowed ethnic Chinese to expand their businesses and triggered xenophobic reactions from the native populations.
+As a result, Burmese scholars such as Mya Maung have claimed that parts of northern Myanmar and the city of Mandalay have become effectively sinicized and blamed them for "moral decline", while ethnic Chinese have responded by dismissing the natives as lazy.

 Incident

 According to the crew of a different boat who witnessed the attack, about eight gunmen stormed the Chinese cargo ships Hua Ping and Yu Xing 8 in the morning of 5 October 2011.
 The hijacking reportedly occurred in Burmese waters.
-Later during the day Thai river police in the northernmost Chiang Rai Province recovered the ships after a gunfight, and found about 900,000 amphetamine pills worth more than US$3 million.
+Later during the day, Thai river police in the northernmost Chiang Rai Province recovered the ships after a gunfight, and found about 900,000 amphetamine pills worth more than US$3 million.
 The bodies of the Chinese crew members were later retrieved from the river.
 They had been shot or stabbed, and some had been bound or blindfolded.